Mesosaurus/RepData_PeerAssessment1/PA1_template.md

 ## 104      835  206.1698
 ```

-From the computation, that interval is 8:35 a.m.
+The interval in question is 8:35 a.m.

-###Imputing missing values
+###Part 4: Imputing missing values
 First, let's count the number of "NA's" in the "Activity" data set.